givemepower8/Phaser3Practices/docs/COC.md

 New troops baby dragon, witch, and lava hound are unlocked.

 Haste spell, freeze spell and jump spell are unlocked.
+But freeze spell is up to level 1 so it's basically useless.

-Valkyrie can be upgraded up 2 level to level 4.
+Valkyrie and golem can be upgraded up 2 level to level 4.

+Level 2 witch is valuable for many strategies.

 Maximize the hero levels.